powers-workshop/powers-workshop.github.io/README.md

 Topics of interest include (but are not limited to):

+* **Formalization and Characterization**

-* Characterization and formalization of realizable entities (e.g., single vs. multi-track dispositions, degree of realization, formalisms for reasoning based on dispositions).
+- Formal models and logics for realizable entities (e.g., single- vs. multi-track dispositions, degrees of realization, disposition-based reasoning)

-* Types of realizable entities (e.g., discussions on whether some core entities such as roles and biological/artifactual functions are realizable) and analysis of the contrast between dispositional and non-dispositional realizable entities.

-* Relation between realizable entities and entities from other categories (e.g., qualities, events).
+- Connections between realizable entities and other ontological categories (e.g., qualities, events)

+* **Types and Categories**

+- Distinction between dispositional and non-dispositional realizable entities

+- Status of core entities (e.g., roles, biological/artifactual functions) as realizable entities or not

+* **Applications**

-* Domain applications (e.g., biology, health sciences, industry, enterprise modeling).
+- Domain-specific uses in biology, health sciences, industry, enterprise modeling, and beyond.

-* Philosophical investigations relevant to formal ontology, including:
+* **Philosophical Foundations**

-  - Is the distinction between realizable and non-realizable (sometimes called “categorical”) properties metaphysical or linguistic?
+- The metaphysical vs. linguistic nature of the distinction between realizable and non-realizable (“categorical”) properties

-  - Intrinsicness vs. extrinsicness of realizable entities
+- Intrinsicness and extrinsicness of realizable entities

-  - How may the distinction between dispositions and powers be relevant for formal ontology?
+- The relevance of the disposition/power distinction for formal ontology

-  - Can dispositions provide a good account of causation?
-Can they offer a good substitute for laws of nature in ontology?
+- Dispositions in accounts of causation

-  - How could blocks, finks, and antidotes be relevant for applied ontology?
+- The role of blocks, finks, and antidotes in applied ontology

+- Dispositions as substitutes for laws of nature in ontology

 ## Submissions